ksgfk/EmbreeSharp/README.md

 # EmbreeSharp

-EmbreeSharp is an unofficial C # low-level binding of [embree](https://github.com/embree/embree)
+EmbreeSharp is an unofficial C# low-level binding for [embree](https://github.com/embree/embree)

+Provide a tiny safe wrapper in C#

 Target framework is `net8.0`

 This project is still under development.
-API is not stable.
+API are not stable.

 ## Use